JohnSnowLabs/johnsnowlabs/docs/en/alab/training_configurations.md

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.1.0/classification_pipeline.png" style="width:80%;"/>

-The classification models trained using Annotation Lab also have attached benchmarking information.
+The classification models trained using Generative AI Lab also have attached benchmarking information.
 The training logs include the confusion matrix, helpful in understanding the performance of the model and in checking if the model is underfitting or overfitting.
 The confusion matrix is also available on the models tiles on the Models page, and  is accessible by clicking on the benchmarking icon.

 <img class="image image__shadow" src="https://user-images.githubusercontent.com/10126570/204807841-5202b1b8-60c0-4fd7-a504-46638c8e9611.gif" style="width:100%;"/>

 ## Visual NER Training

-Annotation Lab offers the ability to train Visual NER models, apply active learning for automatic model training, and preannotate image-based tasks with existing models in order to accelerate annotation work.
+Generative AI Lab offers the ability to train Visual NER models, apply active learning for automatic model training, and preannotate image-based tasks with existing models in order to accelerate annotation work.

 ### Model Training